PHA On Cards To Restore Balochistans Beauty - UrduPoint

 The move was aimed at transforming Balochistan into a top travel destination which would eventually help improve its image and ensure clean and green environment.

-"A bill will be tabled in the provincial assembly shortly to set up the first-ever 'beautification authority' of Balochistan, Balochistan Minister for Environments, Mitha Khan Kakar told APP on Friday.
+"A bill will be tabled in the provincial assembly shortly to set up the first-ever 'beautification authority' of Balochistan, Balochistan Minister for Environments, Mitha Khan Kakar told APP.

 It was the first government in Balochistan that had decided to form the PHA which was imperative for promoting the province as one of top tourist destination of the country, he added.